After euphoria of historic move, Kim Ng talks about pressure of becoming Marlins’ GM

-Ng’s introductory news conference, held virtually on Monday at Miami’s Marlins Park, was unlike any before it — because three days earlier, Ng, who turns 52 on Tuesday, had become the first female general manager in baseball history.
+Ng’s introductory news conference, held virtually Monday at Miami’s Marlins Park, was unlike any before it — because three days earlier, Ng, who turns 52 on Tuesday, had become the first female general manager in baseball history.
 As if taking over stewardship of a young and talented roster in one of the sport’s most challenging markets — in the middle of a global pandemic, no less — wasn’t daunting enough, she must also do so amid all the scrutiny that comes with being a trailblazer.

-“When Derek told me I got the job,” Ng said, referring to Marlins CEO and former Hall of Fame shortstop Derek Jeter, “there was a 10,000-pound weight lifted off this shoulder.”
+“When Derek told me I got the job,” Ng said, referring to Marlins CEO and Hall of Fame shortstop Derek Jeter, “there was a 10,000-pound weight lifted off this shoulder.”
 At this, she reached with her right index finger to point to her left shoulder.
 “And after about half an hour later, I realized it had just been transferred to this shoulder.”
-She moved her hand across her neck and pointed to her left shoulder.
+She moved her hand across her neck and pointed to her other shoulder.

 “I do feel quite a bit of responsibility,” Ng continued.
 “I have my entire career.”

 Ng, previously an assistant GM for the New York Yankees and Los Angeles Dodgers and a high-ranking executive in MLB’s central office, sat alone Monday at a high-top table near the right-handed batter’s box at home plate of Marlins Park.
-Over her right shoulder was the pitcher’s mound; over the left, in the distance, the 400-foot sign on the center field wall.
+Over her left shoulder was the pitcher’s mound; over the right, in the distance, the 400-foot sign on the center field wall.
 On the table were a water bottle, a face mask and a card full of notes for her introductory remarks.

 Across from her, near the left-handed batter’s box, sat Jeter and Marlins majority owner Bruce Sherman — who wisely stayed mostly on the sidelines and did little more than watch.
 This moment was all about Ng.
 And even when she praised Jeter, whom she had worked with in New York, as being the embodiment of “fearlessness,” the camera stayed on her, never even registering his reaction.

 It took some 45 minutes of video interrogating from reporters before Ng was hit with a straight-ahead baseball question.
-But she didn’t seem to mind the primary line of questioning, and it felt only fitting and proper to devote so much time and focus to the glass ceiling she had just shattered and the impact it has already made both within her inner circle and especially outside of it.
+But she didn’t seem to mind the primary line of questioning, and it felt only fitting and proper to devote so much time and focus to the glass ceiling she had just shattered and the impact it has already made both within her inner circle and especially outside it.

 “The idea that it has affected this many people is just extraordinary,” said Ng, who estimated she had received more than 1,000 congratulatory texts, emails and messages on social media.
 “I thought it would be a big deal, but this is beyond my expectations and I think many people’s expectations.
 It’s a testament to where we are.
 People are looking for hope and looking for inspiration.
 I’m happy this is a part of it.”

-She was particularly poignant when speaking of failure — the times she interviewed for and lost out on GM jobs, sometimes wondering if she was only a token candidate, and the creeping sense of resignation over the years that perhaps it was never going to happen for her.
+She was particularly poignant when speaking of failure — the times she interviewed for and lost out on general manager jobs, sometimes wondering whether she was only a token candidate, and the creeping sense of resignation over the years that perhaps it was never going to happen for her.

 “There were times when I felt the interview wasn’t maybe [on the] up-and-up,” she said.
 “But I will say that just by having my name out, there was a source of hope for people.
 And so you do it because you know you just have to keep your name out there.
-And it wasn’t about me, it was about others — other owners who might give interviews to minorities and women.
+And it wasn’t about me; it was about others — other owners who might give interviews to minorities and women.
 It was about the women behind me.
-It was about the women starting out in baseball and across all sports …
+It was about the women starting out in baseball and across all sports. …

 “After so many times [falling short], you feel deflated and you think maybe it’s not going to happen.
 But one thing I want to make clear: Even if it hadn’t happened, I was never going to see my career as a failure.
 I’ve had a tremendous career.”